-Each member of the Mount Holyoke community is expected to adhere to the honor code and all regulations in the Student Handbook.
+Each member of the Mount Holyoke community is expected to adhere to the honor code and all regulations in the Student Handbook and the Student Community Compact.
 The effectiveness of a residence hall community rests firmly on an accepted code of behavior in which personal and collective integrity are the hallmark.
 Each student must make themselves familiar with and uphold the residence hall policies and procedures.
 Failure to comply with Residential Life and College policies will result in disciplinary action and may lead to a loss of housing privileges.

 The College is bound to adhere to all Massachusetts state laws regarding distribution, possession, and consumption of alcoholic beverages.
 No alcoholic beverages of any kind may be served to those under the age of 21.
 No kegs or deliveries of alcoholic beverages are allowed in the halls.
 Students 21 and older may have alcohol in their rooms, but there is no alcohol allowed in public areas such as halls, lounges, television room, etc., unless they are participating in a sanctioned College event.
 For more information about the Mount Holyoke College Alcohol policy and sanctions, please refer to the Student Handbook.

-All bicycles on campus must be registered with the Campus Police Department.
-Registration is free and can be done Mon-Fri 9:00am-3:00pm at the Campus Police office.
-The registration decal will expire upon the student graduation date but in no case, longer then four years from the original registration date.
+All bicycles on campus must be registered with the Public Safety and Service Department.
+Registration is free and can be done through the online form, or at the Public Safety and Service office Monday–Friday 9 am–3 pm.
+The registration decal will expire upon the students graduation date but in no case longer than four years from the original registration date.

-Any bicycle in violation of the college’s bicycle policy or unregistered will be confiscated and if not claimed within 30 days it will be discarded.
+Any bicycle in violation of the College’s bicycle policy or unregistered will be confiscated and if it is not claimed within 30 days it will be discarded.

 Students are members of a residence hall and are expected to act responsibly and not to interfere with the rights, comfort, or safety of their roommates and other students.

-Community Standards and Violation of Residential Life Policy
+Community Standards & Violation of Res Life Policy

 Disposal of Medical Sharps